Thespyinthehole/EasyLexer/README.md

 `lexer.parse(" { {");`

 This will extract the tokens from the string given and return a list of tokens.
-This can then be iterated over similar to the example below
+This can then be iterated over similar to the example below.

 ```c
 std::list<Token>::iterator iter;